Skip to main content

 In order to eliminate these flaws, scholars have researched the drilling process and design structure and have come up with the following solutions:

-Deburr process: It is a motorized process that eradicates the elevated ends (crowns) of the metal (copper) called burrs.
-Any debris left out within the holes is exterminated through the deburring process.
+• Deburr process: It is a motorized process that eradicates the elevated ends (crowns) of the metal (copper) called burrs.
+Any debris left out within the holes is removed through the deburring process.
 The desmearing process is repeated after deburring.

-Delamination: It can be avoided by using laser drills.
-As mentioned earlier, in laser drilling, the workpiece and the tool do not come under contact, thus eliminating delamination.
+• Laser drilling: Delamination can be avoided by using laser drills.
+As mentioned earlier, in laser drilling, the workpiece and the tool do not come into contact, thus eliminating delamination.

 Take a look at the quick DFM guidelines below, which can help you save a few bucks.